 If you will be spending time outside, specifically at night or in a wooded area, it is important that you apply insect repellent liberally to avoid bug bites.
 Many insect repellents will help prevent mosquito, tick and other biting insect bites4.
 Family members who are under 10 years old should have an adult apply their insect repellent to prevent accidental oral consumption.
 For the younger family members who are two and under, insect repellent should be avoided.

-No matter what the weather, our family medicine providers are always here for you.
-Schedule an appointment online or call your preferred location to meet with a family medicine provider today.
+No matter what the weather, our providers are always here for you.
+Schedule an appointment online or walk into one of our Immediate Care Centers if you or your family experience any heat-related illness symptoms.

 Health Topics: